Why I Stopped Trusting OTC Hair and Skincare Brands

 What This Tells Us About the Formula

-Despite marketing that focuses on nourishing and hydrating curls, Living Proof Curl Definer heavily relies on synthetic polymers, silicones, and artificial fragrance compounds.
+Despite marketing that emphasizes nourishment and hydration for curls, Living Proof Curl Definer relies heavily on synthetic polymers, silicones, and artificial fragrance compounds.

-While it does include some beneficial natural ingredients like Shea Butter and Jojoba Esters, the synthetic load could impact the scalp barrier, cause buildup on hair, and contribute to long-term dryness or dullness — especially for those trying to maintain healthy curls naturally.
+While it does contain some beneficial natural ingredients, such as Shea Butter and Jojoba Esters, the synthetic components may impact the scalp barrier and contribute to long-term dryness or dullness, especially for those seeking to maintain healthy curls naturally.

-This is exactly why reading full ingredient lists matters — even high-end brands often mix natural-sounding marketing with a heavy synthetic base.
+This case underscores the importance of reading full ingredient lists.
+Even high-end brands often mix natural-sounding marketing with a heavy synthetic base.

 Example 2: CHI Keratin Mist